 "We're poisoning ourselves with highly processed, nutrient depleted foods."

 Before Forks Over Knives was Food Matters.
 This Australian produced movie brilliantly shows the connection between diet and sickness.
 We can't rely on pharmaceutical companies or magic bullets.
 Your health is directly controlled by what you put in your mouth.
 You can absolutely prevent, and even reverse, chronic disease by eating healthily.
 Food matters.

-2. Food, Inc.
+3. Food, Inc.

 This 2008 film connects the dots between big business and government, farmers and consumers, convenience eating and sickness.
 Food, Inc. is confronting but also inspirational.
 We have the power, as consumers, to see better food choices.

-1. Fat Sick & Nearly Dead
+2. Fat Sick & Nearly Dead

 Joe Cross' documentary has changed lives, especially ours.
 We give him a lot of the credit for the cold pressed juice wave that has taken over every major city in the world.
 However, more than that, his documentary shows the simple power of vegetables.
 They cure sickness.
 The human body runs on colourful plants.
 It does.
 If you don't like their taste, cold press them into a juice or blend them into a smoothie.
 Eventually the good will overtake the bad and you'll be eating greens every day.

 You won't be sick, you'll look younger and you'll have the energy to make sh*t happen.
 At least that has been our experience.
 Joe Cross' documentary led us to opening our own organic food and juice shop.
 We went from $1 slice pizzas, PBRs and huge bowls of cheap cereal to putting our life savings into an organic food and juice shop.

 Please watch these films if you haven't already.
 And please show them to friends of yours that are less nutritionally educated.
 These 90 minute documentaries are some of the best education tools we have.

 Fat, Sick & Nearly Dead is on Netflix or bought off Amazon.